-The rapid spread of the COVID-19 virus and its social and economic effects globally and in the territory of the Republic of Serbia may result in assumptions and estimates that will require revision.
+The rapid spread of the COVID-19 virus and its social and economic effects globally and in the territory of the Republic of Serbia, may result in assumptions and estimates that will require revision.
 This may result in material adjustments to the carrying amount of assets and liabilities over the next business year.
 At this stage, the management is not able to reliably assess the impact as new developments occur day by day.

-In addition to the foregoing, at the extraordinary session of its Executive Board held on March 17, 2020, the National Bank of Serbia enacted Decision on Provisional Measures for Preservation of the Financial System Stability (the "Decision") prescribing a standstill in debt repayment (moratorium).
-The moratorium is prescribed for all debtors that wish to exercise it (private individuals, agricultural producers, entrepreneurs and business companies) entailing a standstill in debt repayment that may not last less than 90 days, i.e., cannot be shorter than the duration of the state of emergency, introduced due to the current pandemic.
-Management is unable to estimate possible effects of the Decision on the Bank's financial statements.
+In addition, at the extraordinary session of the Executive Board on March 17th 2020, the National Bank of Serbia adopted a Decision on interim measures to preserve the stability of the financial system (hereinafter: the Decision) prescribing a delay in the payment of debtors' obligations (moratorium).
+The moratorium is prescribed for all debtors who want it (individuals, farmers and entrepreneurs and companies) and implies a delay in repayment of obligations that can not be less than 90 days, that is, until the duration of the state of emergency introduced due to pandemic.
+The Bank's management is not in a position to assess the possible effects of this Decision to its financial statements.

-The longer term impact may also affect loan volumes, cash flows and profitability.
-Nevertheless, at the date of these financial statements, the Bank continues to meet its obligations as they fall due and therefore continues to apply the going concern basis of preparation of the financial statements.
+In the long run, the consequences can affect the volume of disbursements, cash flow and profitability.
+Notwithstanding the foregoing, at the date of these financial statements the Bank continues to meet its obligations upon their due dates and therefore continues to apply the business continuity principle as the accounting basis for the preparation of the financial statements.